MicrosoftDocs/azure-dev-docs/java/jdk/transition-from-java-8-to-java-11.md

 ms.author: dagrieve
 ---

-# Transitioning from Java 8 to Java 11
+# Transition from Java 8 to Java 11

 There's no one-size-fits-all solution to transition code from Java 8 to Java 11.
 For a non-trivial application, moving from Java 8 to Java 11 can be a significant